Ecstasy Crime Defense Lawyer

 - Withdrawal symptoms

-Penalties are Severe
+Penalties for Ecstasy Use are Severe

 The federal sentencing guidelines adopted in April 2001 for the use or distribution of Ecstasy are harsh.
 For example, a man from Monterey Park near Los Angeles pled guilty in February 2012 to federal drug trafficking charges and admitted he was responsible for the distribution of hundreds of thousands of Ecstasy pills in only a few months.
 Last year he also pled guilty to trafficking of Ecstasy, the manufacturing of methamphetamine, and possessing a custom-made assault rifle.
 He was sentenced to 22 years in prison.